Einstein solvmanifolds as submanifolds of symmetric spaces

 It seems natural to ask if any Lie group with left-invariant metric can be realized as a submanifold (in the submanifold geometry) of some canonical Riemannian Lie group.
 In some special cases, we can say that this is true.

 \begin{cor} Let $S$ be a simply-connected, completely solvable Lie group endowed with a left-invariant Ricci soliton metric.
-Then there exists $n \in \mathbb N$ and an isomorphic, isometric embedding $\phi : S \to T(n,\mathbb R)$ where $T(n,\mathbb R)$ is endowed with its Einstein metric. \end{cor}
+Then there exists $n \in \mathbb N$ and an isomorphic, isometric embedding $\phi : S \to T(n,\mathbb R)$ where $T(n,\mathbb R)$ is endowed with a left-invariant, symmetric metric. \end{cor}

-Recall, for solvable Lie groups that cannot admit an Einstein metric, such as nilpotent Lie groups, a Ricci soliton is the next best thing.
+Recall, for solvable Lie groups that cannot admit an Einstein metric, such as nilpotent Lie groups, a Ricci soliton is arguably the preferred geometry \cite{Lauret:StandardEinsteinSolvAsCriticalPoints,GordonJablonski:RicciSolitonSolvmanifoldsHaveInfinitesimalMaximalSymmetry}.
+Unlike in the Einstein setting where solvmanifolds must be simply-connected, we must add the hypothesis of simple-connectivity in the Ricci soliton setting to insure that the isomorphism $\phi$ exists at the Lie group level and not just the Lie algebra level.

 For a general metric on a solvable Lie group, we do not know if such embeddings exist.
 However, we can say more for 2-step nilpotent Lie groups.

-\begin{thm} Every simply-connected, 2-step nilpotent Lie group with left-invariant metric isomorphically, isometrically embeds into some $T(n,\mathbb R)$ endowed with its Einstein metric. \end{thm}
+\begin{thm} Every simply-connected, 2-step nilpotent Lie group with left-invariant metric isomorphically, isometrically embeds into some $T(n,\mathbb R)$ endowed with a left-invariant, symmetric metric. \end{thm}

 We suspect the same holds for every nilpotent group with left-invariant metric, but do not have a proof at hand.